 “So will I. Now let’s go get what we came for and go home.”

-They slipped inside, and by the torch’s guttural light they saw a staircase, spiraling around the interior of the tower up into inky blackness.
+They slipped inside, and by the torch’s sputtering light they saw a staircase, spiraling around the interior of the tower up into inky blackness.
 Sargt wasted no time, ascending the stairs as quickly as he could without outright running, taking the steps two at a time with his long legs, using his long tail to keep his balance.
 No rails ran along the outside edge of the staircase, and the stone was smooth and damp, the water creating a ghostly sheen when it caught the torch’s light.
-There were several landings, with crumbling doors leading off to side rooms, but he ignored them, simply focused on climbing ever higher.
+There were several landings, with crumbling doors leading off to side rooms, but he ignored them, focused only on climbing ever higher.

-He put his elbow on his knee and made a fist with his hand, then placed his forehead against his fingers.
+He put his elbow on his knee and made a fist with his hand, then placed his forehead against his clenched fingers.

 “Ishmal, I pray to you now.
 May your wishes guide me as does the wind guide your wings.
-I thank you for guiding me to this place without incident, and though I know you may have trials for me ahead, know I await them with a calm heart, for I know they are a chance to prove myself to you.
+I thank you for guiding me to this place without incident, and though I know you may have trials for me ahead, I await them with a calm heart, for I know they are a chance to prove myself to you.
 I pray I am allowed to remove this item from its ancient home, for purposes of study, to better learn myself in your ancient ways.
 I accept that to do otherwise is to challenge your fiery judgement, that punishment will be delivered on swift wings.
 Peace upon all of us, for we are your children.”
 He stood up, gently picking up the glowing item as he did.

 “Nice prayer, Sar.”

-“Because she is my god, and while I may not draw my powers directly from her, she is worthy of respect and daily prayer.
+Sargt sighed.
+“You know this, Blueberry.
+Because she is my goddess, and while I may not draw my powers directly from her, she is worthy of respect and daily prayer.
 She seeks to bring peace to all her children, and that is an ideal we must strive for.”

 “Whatever you say.
 So, what is it?”